 This course has been developed to teach you the Math concepts to prepare you for the math involved in non-calculus courses.

 * University Prep courses are non-credit preparatory courses.
-It is the student’s responsibility to ensure that each course he/she enrolls in is accepted at other post-secondary institutions, beyond Dalhousie University.
+It is the student’s responsibility to ensure that each course they enrol in is accepted at other post-secondary institutions, beyond Dalhousie University.

 For more University Prep courses, click here.